Transportation Equity

 -

-Require that the Hawaiʻi Department of Transportation (HDOT), in coordination with the county transportation departments, install leading pedestrian intervals (LPIs) at a certain number of intersections each year, and where signals are installed/replaced.
+(HB1884/SB2470): Require the installation of leading pedestrian intervals and accessible pedestrian signals at a certain number of state-owned intersections each year, and where signals are installed/replaced.
+These improvements are low-cost ways to reduce pedestrian fatalities and serious injuries.

 -